Designing Decision Support Systems Using Counterfactual Prediction Sets: Finding the Optimal Conformal Predictor using Counterfactual Prediction Sets

 \section{Finding the Optimal Conformal Predictor using Counterfactual Prediction Sets}

-Given a calibration set $\Dcal_{\text{cal}} = \{(x_i, y_i)\}_{i=1}^{m}$, there exist only $m$ different conformal predictors.
-This is because the empirical quantile $\hat{q}_{\alpha}$, which the subsets $\Ccal_{\alpha}(x_i)$ depend on, can only take $m$ different values.
-As a result, to find the optimal conformal predictor, we just need to solve the following maximization problem:

-where $\Acal = \{\alpha_i\}_{i \in [m]}$, with $\alpha_i = 1 - i/(m+1)$.
+Given a fixed calibration set $\Dcal_{\text{cal}} = \{(x_i, y_i)\}_{i=1}^{m}$, there exist only $m$ different conformal predictors.
+This is because the empirical quantile $\hat{q}_{\alpha}$, which the subsets $\Ccal_{\alpha}(x_i)$ depend on, can only take $m$ different values~\citep{straitouri23improving}.
+As a result, to find the optimal conformal predictor, we just need to solve the following maximization problem: where $\Acal = \{\alpha_i\}_{i \in [m]}$, with $\alpha_i = 1 - i/(m+1)$ and $[m] = \{1, 2, \dots, m\}$.
 However, since we do not know the causal mechanism experts use to make predictions over prediction sets, we need to trade-off exploitation, \ie, maximizing the expected accuracy, and exploration, \ie, learning about the accuracy achieved by the experts under each conformal predictor.
-To this end, we look at the problem from the perspective of multi-armed bandits~\cite{slivkins2019introduction}.
+To this end, we look at the problem from the perspective of multi-armed bandits~\citep{slivkins2019introduction}.